nikhil1991-cloud/Least-Squares-Jeffery-s-Method/README.md

 I have used the same notations in the code as those used section 14.6.
 I am following the iterations mentioned in section 14.9 to derive the coefficients by updating the coefficients and the input variables at each step.

 The original paper can be found here: http://adsabs.harvard.edu/full/1980AJ.....85..177J.
-I will be using this method to derive Star Formation Histories of nearby Galaxies (z<0.15) by comparing their Spectral Energy Distribution (SED) with the Spectra from models.
-Please keep an eye out for the upcoming repository!
+I will be using this method to derive Star Formation Histories of nearby Galaxies (redshift z<0.15) by comparing their Spectral Energy Distribution (SED) with the Spectra from models.
+In this case, X and Y will both be a function of the differences between the observed and model spectral parameters.
+We will solve for the slope "alpha" that controls the models.